Church Hospitality: A Short Guide

 Pastors who fail to professionally self-develop in the basic skills of business often see a plateau in their ministry, because they don’t know how to scale a growing organization, they don’t know how to manage conflict, and they don’t know how to create and manage the kinds of teams that can sustain and involve the church ministry.

-If you can master the business meeting, you can master church growth, self-improvement, team development, and the capacity for scaling your ministry much more easily.
+If you can hold a successful church business meeting , you can master church growth, self-improvement, team development, and the capacity for scaling your ministry much more easily.

-Consider the business meeting a skill critical to the success of your organization.
+Consider the church business meeting a skill critical to the success of your organization.

 Let’s not waste any time.